Stereotypes of Women at Work and Why They Need to STOP

 Eliminate harmful words and phrases.
 Don’t say, “Every“ or “That’s just like a …”

-Challenge stereotypes people express.
+Challenge the stereotypes people express.
 If someone says, “All…” You reply, “That may be true in some cases, but in my experience…”

 Take a Global Perspective

 Broaden your perspective.
-Likely your view of gender roles has been shaped by the region you were raised in and your parents (possibly outdated) opinion of gender roles.
+Likely, your view of gender roles has been shaped by the region you were raised in and your parents (possibly outdated) opinion of gender roles.
 These facts come from Julia T. Wood’s Gendered Lives.

-• Agta people in Philippines and Tini Aborigines in Australia see keen hunting ability as a feminine trait (Estioko-Griffin & Griffin, 1997)
+• Agta people in the Philippines and Tini Aborigines in Australia see keen hunting ability as a feminine trait (Estioko-Griffin & Griffin, 1997)

 • Tahitian men tend to be gentle, mild-tempered, and non-aggressive.
 It is entirely acceptable for them to cry, show fear, and express pain.
 (Coltrane, 1996)